kissgyorgy/my-stars/README.md

 - [Kozea/WeasyPrint](https://github.com/Kozea/WeasyPrint) - The awesome document factory
 - [NixOS/nixops](https://github.com/NixOS/nixops) - NixOps is a tool for deploying to NixOS machines in a network or cloud.
 - [localstack/localstack](https://github.com/localstack/localstack) - 💻 A fully functional local AWS cloud stack.
 Develop and test your cloud & Serverless apps offline
-- [mkaz/termgraph](https://github.com/mkaz/termgraph) - a python command-line tool which draws basic graphs in the terminal
+- [mkaz/termgraph](https://github.com/mkaz/termgraph) - A Python command-line tool which draws basic graphs in the terminal
 - [raimon49/pip-licenses](https://github.com/raimon49/pip-licenses) - Dump the license list of packages installed with pip.
 - [jcrist/msgspec](https://github.com/jcrist/msgspec) - A fast serialization and validation library, with builtin support for JSON, MessagePack, YAML, and TOML
 - [microsoft/azure-quantum-python](https://github.com/microsoft/azure-quantum-python) - The azure-quantum python package submits jobs to the Azure Quantum service.